Jan 26, 2017|

 Top 5 National Parks in Colombia

+It was difficult but we’ve narrowed down our list of the top 5 national parks in Colombia.
 Colombia is one of the most biodiverse countries in the world.
 Sitting near the equator and along various sections of the Andes mountain, it features 58 protected areas and national parks.
-If you don’t have time to visit them all, we’ve narrowed this list down to the five best national parks in Colombia!
+On a trip to Colombia, you must add one of these national parks to your itinerary.

-If you’re looking for an Colombian Amazon adventure tour, this destination is a hotbed for flora and fauna.
+Last, but not least, on our list is the Amacayacu National Park.
+If you’re looking for a Colombia adventure tour, this destination is for you.
 Immediately upon disembarking in Leticia, you will notice the unique heat and humidity that is only found in the Amazon.
 The climate here is responsible for a diversity of tropical wildlife and plants, including over 100 unique species of monkeys!
-Many travelers enjoy viewing the pink dolphins that inhabit the fresh water in the area.
-For an optimal stay, spend a few days at one of the all-inclusive lodges located on the Amazon River.
+Many travelers enjoy viewing the pink dolphins that inhabit the freshwater in the area.
+For an optimal stay, spend a few days at one of the all-inclusive Amazon river lodges.

 Are you ready to explore the vast abundance of nature in Colombia’s most beautiful national parks?
 Now’s your chance.
 Contact us today!
 Our expert Travel Consultants are happy to help you arrange, customize, and finalize your South America plans.
 Seamlessly combine a Colombia tour with a side trip to Brazil, Ecuador, or Peru!
 Anything is possible at SouthAmerica.travel, where our name is our passion.